 Blepharitis is a chronic condition— eyelid hygiene may need to be continued indefinitely.

 Meibomianitis, or posterior blepharitis, occurs when the oil glands at the base of the eyelashes become clogged— causing the eyelid to thicken and become crusty.
-Treatment for meibomianitis is the same as it is for blepharitis.
+Meibomianitis treatment is similar to blepharitis treatment.

 Lacrimal duct obstruction

 The lacrimal duct is responsible for draining tears from your eyes into your nose.
 When it becomes blocked, inflammation or infection can occur.

 Many obstructions clear on their own, but warm compresses or a gentle massage to help clear the blockage, can speed up the healing process.
 Topical or oral antibiotics may be prescribed to treat an infection.
 If all other treatments are ineffective, surgery may be recommended as a last resort.

 A chalazion is a lump that forms under the skin of the eyelid, caused by an obstruction and inflammation of the meibomian gland that produces oil.
 The obstruction leads to a release of the gland’s contents into the surrounding eyelid soft tissue.
 A lipogranulomatous reaction ensues, causing a lump to form.
 When the chalazion begins to develop, it may be tender to touch, though it typically evolves into a non-tender lump.

 In some cases, a secondary infection occurs within the chalazion.

 Treatment includes warm compresses, and topical antibiotics if signs of infection are present.
 If the lesion persists it may be surgically removed.